Healthy Homes Assessment Havelock North Central

 Draught Stopping Havelock North Central

-If you are able to feel external air entering or the air is clear from a crack or a gap and you can feel it, it is likely a crack or hole which needs sealing in the way you can.
-Cracks and gaps that are large should be stopped permanently.
-Gaps greater than 3mm that let air in or out into the home need the sealing.
-For example, if an open fireplace is not in use, it could cause draughts, and should be sealed from.
-Property managers and landlords are accountable for making sure such draughts are eliminated in the maximum extent imaginable.
+If you are able to feel external air flowing in or the sound of a clear draught emanating out of a hole or gap and you can feel it, it is probably a gap or an opening that needs sealing in some way.
+Cracks and gaps that are large should be fixed permanently.
+Gaps greater than 3mm that let air into or out from the house require to be sealed.
+In the case of an open fireplace is not in use, it may cause draughts and should be blocked off.
+Property managers and landlords are responsible for making sure such draughts are eliminated as far as imaginable.

-You don’t need to block off holes or gaps which are part of the building.
-For example, tiny gaps around doors and windows may be required to allow for movement within the structure as the house warms and cools so that they can still be closed and opened rather than sticking.
-We will check all windows and doors during your Healthy Homes assessment of your rental property.
+You don’t need to block holes or gaps that are part of the construction.
+For example, tiny gaps around doors and windows could be required to allow movement of the structure when the house is heated and cools in order to let them be shut and opened, rather than securing.
+We will test all windows and doors during our Healthy Homes assessment of your rental property.

 draught stopping building inspections